day ice cave tour Reykjavik

 We also used Goecco for a one-day trip to Snaefellsnes Peninsula, and despite rather constant rain had an excellent time.”

-2 Day Ice Cave Tour from Reykjavik to Vatnajokull Ice Cave.
+2-Day Ice Cave Tour from Reykjavik to the Ice Cave In Vatnajokull.

 Day 1 – South Shore Expedition

 From Reykjavík, we start the adventure right away by exploring Iceland from the inside.
 We then travel along the brutal South Shore via Vík and stop at all the famous sights.
 You’ll see black beaches, basalt columns, huge waterfalls, volcanoes, glaciers, Icelandic horses and colourful, rough scenery.